Text Size

 Story Highlights

-• Binge: eating to be included in the upcoming edition of the APA's DSM
+• Binge Eating: Included in the upcoming edition of the APA's DSM